flaturtha/CharlieChan/_short-stories/boomerang-bomb.md

 “I’d left my wife and Pollitt waiting by that empty house when I went to telephone, and when I entered the grounds of Rawson’s house I was surprised to find Pollitt coming out, followed, a few yards in the rear, by the dog.

-“‘ It’s all clear,’ Pollitt whispered. * I’ve just had a final look round.’
+“‘It’s all clear,’ Pollitt whispered.
+'I’ve just had a final look round.’

 “I then went round to the back and got in that basement window and placed the bomb where it would l>e most effective.
 Whilst I was doing so 1 hoard an explosion nearby.
-1 rushed out, and, when 1 saw what had happened, 1 beat it for the station.
+I rushed out, and, when 1 saw what had happened, 1 beat it for the station.

-“It dawned on me then that the flog had been carrying something in its mouth when it was following Pollitt out of the grounds, and 1 was able to recall that that something was oblong and brown.
+“It dawned on me then that the dog had been carrying something in its mouth when it was following Pollitt out of the grounds, and 1 was able to recall that that something was oblong and brown.
 It was, in fact, one of our little high-explosive packets, though, being intent on the job in hand; I hadn’t connected it with that at the time.

 “You see the little plot which Pollitt and my wife had hatched?
 Pollitt had set that time-bomb at the last minute when he saw me approaching, and slipped it into the basement.